abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-09-01-synthesis.md

 ---
 category: blog
-title: "The third category - limited and universal knowledge"
+title: "Limited and universal knowledge - on the concept of the world in Kant's categories"
 layout: blog
 ---

 <!--more-->

+Each third category
+===

 In one of the best treatments of the subject of time, "The Critique of Pure Reason" Immanuel Kant introduces that the pure concepts of the understanding, also known as the categories.
 They are split into four Triads called *quantity*, *quality*, *relation* and *modality*.
 Notably each class contains three categories, instead of two, as other Kantian taxonomies do where the third category is the combination of the other two.
 For context, here is the list of categories (descriptions are mine).